habbis/pve/README.md

 ## Facts

-Puppet have facts that can gather info about the servers using puppet class puppet_homelab you can put them in facts.d .
+Puppet have facts that can gather info about the servers using puppet class pve you can put them in facts.d .